5 Crucial Things That Affect Immunity

 It’s not possible for humans to avoid sickness forever.
 But when you understand the main factors that influence immunity and how your body handles germ exposures, you can target support to optimize your wellness.

-These are the seven factors that play a key role in staying healthy during cold and flu season.
+These are the five factors that play a key role in staying healthy during cold and flu season.

 - Gut health

 The human gut is home to a diverse universe of bacteria that are essential for maintaining homeostasis, or balance, in the body.
 Good bacteria in the gut are also essential for keeping the immune system functioning optimally and for maintaining good health.
 (1)

 These good bacteria can be obtained from food and supplement sources.
 They also reproduce on their own when given the right prebiotics, a special type of fiber.
 Good gut health starts with the right balance of good bacteria and the nutrients needed to nourish their diversity and replication.